White-label Refresh Healthcare Ongoing partnership

 Risk Context — homepage-as-gateway refresh on a specialty dental practice

 On an endodontics practice site, the homepage is the single highest-traffic page and the primary patient-acquisition surface.
 It is already indexed for local search, already receiving direct traffic from referral networks, already routing appointment requests.
 Refreshing the homepage — swapping the hero image, resizing the logo on scroll, restructuring sections — carries a concentrated risk: a broken booking link, a mis-routed phone number, or a responsive overlap at 1280 px means a potential patient bounces before they ever see the refreshed design.
-The value being sold is not the redesign itself — it is the discipline of refreshing the highest-stakes page without introducing regressions that the practice would discover from missed appointment calls.
+The value being sold is not the redesign itself — it is refreshing the highest-stakes page without introducing regressions that the practice would discover from missed appointment calls.
 The engagement had no workbook or structured spec; each follow-on ticket was scoped from a brief description rather than a pre-agreed backlog, so every change carried the risk of surfacing undocumented requirements at the agency’s response cadence rather than against a fixed sitemap.

 Operational Integrity at handoff